Virginia Commercial Lease Agreement

 Jurisdiction

-According to Va.
-Code § 8.1A-301, parties involved in a commercial lease can mutually agree to apply either Virginia’s law or the law of another state or nation, provided there is a reasonable connection to the chosen jurisdiction.
+Va.
+Code § 8.1A-301 allows parties in a commercial lease to choose applicable laws.
+They can mutually agree to apply either Virginia’s law or another state’s law.
+However, there must be a reasonable connection to the chosen jurisdiction.
+This flexibility helps businesses operate across state lines.

 Virginia Business Entity Search

-Landlords have the option to verify a tenant’s business credentials through the Virginia State Corporation Commission Clerk website.
+Landlords can verify a tenant’s business credentials through the Virginia State Corporation Commission Clerk website.
+This verification process helps confirm the legitimacy of potential tenants.
+Therefore, landlords should use this resource before finalizing lease agreements.

 Required Disclosures